pythonpune/pythonpune.github.com/_posts/2015-10-17-oct-python-pune-meetuo_event_report.md

 Slides link to [How to contribute to Virt-Manager](http://www.slideshare.net/godfatherabhi/python-pune-october-meetup-2015).

+As a part of Module of the Month, [Suraj](https://twitter.com/surajssd009005) talked about flake8 module, and how it different from pep8 and pylint.

 Finally, the meetup ended with a good feedback.
 Thanks to Red Hat and speakers for supporting us in organizing meetup.